Quansight/memverge-usecases/MMCloud/memory_machine_cloud.md

-# Memory Machine Cloud and Jupyter Notebook
+# Setting up and using Memory Machine Cloud with Jupyter Notebooks

 ## Setup *OpCenter*